hirrolot/metalang99/docs/index.rst

 If `EPILEPSY_NO_SMALL_PREFIX` is defined, all macros will have only one name: `EPILEPSY_appl`, `EPILEPSY_call`, etc. Otherwise, shortening aliases will be defined: `EPILEPSY_appl`, `E_appl`, `EPILEPSY_call`, `E_call`, etc (the default behaviour).

+Macros which are postfixed with `Plain` are called the plain versions of others, i.e. they can be used as ordinary macros, they are not written in Epilepsy.
+They are used to save some reduction steps, thereby making metaprograms faster.

 .. toctree::
    :hidden: